We are reader supported. When you purchase products through links on this page, we may earn an affiliate commission. Learn More.

 Advantages

-• Dual Bluetooth pairing and Wideband
+• Dual Bluetooth pairing with Wideband Speech support

 • Android MTP and AOA 2.0 support for native music browsing